aryanshahoffc/patient-registration-app/README.md

 # PatientScribeSync

-A modern, frontend-only patient management system built with React, TypeScript, and SQL.js.
+A modern, frontend-only patient management system built with React, TypeScript, and PGlite.
 This application provides a secure way to manage patient records directly in the browser with no backend required.

 ## Features